Luchador/GUD/readme.md

 then press enter

-SPECIAL THANKS TO: Subdrag, Wreck, Zoinkity and everyone else on http://www.shootersforever.com/forums_message_boards/.
+SPECIAL THANKS TO: Subdrag, Wreck, and Zoinkity.
 Without your hard work documenting this game, this project wouldn't exist.